cleoold/soundtrack-downloader/README.md

         Fix tags of the downloaded files.
 Default: false -no-download
         Don't download the files.
-Default: false
+Default: false -overwrite
-  -url string
+        Redownload existing files.
+This option does not affect generation of info.json and link.
+Default: false -url string
         URL to download